Building a Customer Centric Culture with Annette Pedroza

 Improving CX Through Company Assessment

 Customer engagement should be of the utmost importance when it comes to daily company operations.
-When Annette is asked to help improve a brand’s CX efforts, she assesses it to create strategies personalised to that brand – tools and tactics that will help enable exemplary customer service.
+When Annette is asked to help improve a brand’s CX efforts, she assesses it to create strategies personalized to that brand – tools and tactics that will help enable exemplary customer service.
 She says:

 You’re not going to have one strategy that’s going to fit everyone, but some of the things that I look at specifically are how large is the company that I’m working with?
 Are their employees open to change?
 Who are the power players?
-I think that’s really important, is having a relationship with people within the company who are going to help evangelise the work that you’re doing because other people are following them as well.
+I think that’s really important, is having a relationship with people within the company who are going to help evangelize the work that you’re doing because other people are following them as well.

 One of the biggest keys to profitability is keeping the customers happy.
 Not only is it important for companies to make money, it is necessary for companies to keep the customer in mind with every part of the company.
 Aspects such as decision making, marketing, and policies should always keep the customer at the forefront.
 Using customer data and feedback facilitates necessary change to improve products and services, resulting in happier customers.
 By assessing internally and adapting as a brand, customers tend to have their needs met resulting in long lasting customer loyalty.